jlgrall/esEngine/doc/gettingstarted.md

 		// Another public function.
 		// This one is required.
 It is used to execute the system: this.execute = function( elapsed, time ) {
-			// Here we receive the components
+			// Here we receive the components in the order we asked
-			// in the order we asked in the query. q.each( function( e, speed, pos ) {
+			// in the liveQuery constructor.
-				// e is the entity, which should actually
+			lq.each( function( e, speed, pos ) {
-				// not be needed by most systems. var dx = speed.dx * elapsed,
+				// First argument, e, is the entity. var dx = speed.dx * elapsed,
 					dy = speed.dy * elapsed;
 				if( reverseSpeed ) {